jeakfrw/jeak-framework/README.md

 |OS-Support         |![ShieldsIO](https://img.shields.io/badge/Platform-Windows%20%7C%20Linux%20%7C%20MacOS-informational.svg?style=flat-square)    |
 |Status             |![ShieldsIO](https://img.shields.io/maintenance/yes/2019.svg?style=flat-square)
 |Discord            |![ShieldsIO](https://img.shields.io/discord/533021399560880141.svg?style=flat-square)|[Discord Invite](https://discord.gg/DPYR5aB)|
-[1]: [CWE-502](https://cwe.mitre.org/data/definitions/502.html) has been ignored as we do not use Guava for data deserialization.
-If you are worried about this anyways, replace the Guava library with a fixed version - the current version is introduced by org.reflections which we use for classpath scanning.
+[1]: [CVE-2018-10237](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2018-10237) has been ignored as we do not use Guava for data deserialization.
+The vulnerability is introduced by org.reflections which we use for classpath scanning.
+(The attack vector is over the network where Reflections is not used.

 # Links
 * [Project license](./LICENSE)